gicentre/elm-vega/docs/walkthrough/README.md

     ]
 ```

-In comparison to the static specifications we have already seen, the addition here is the new function `selection` that is added to the spec passed to Vega-Lite and a new `MCondition` used to encode color.
+In comparison to the static specifications we have already seen, the addition here is the new function `selection` that is added to the spec passed to Vega-Lite and a new `MSelectionCondition` used to encode color.

 Previously when encoding color (or any other channel) we have provided a list of properties.
 Here we provide a pair of lists – one for when the selection condition is true, the other for when it is false.